britzl/bitmapfontcreator/README.md

 usage
 =====
-java -jar bitmapfontcreator.jar [TTF-file] [size] [glyph-file]
+Usage: java -jar bitmapfontcreator.jar [options...]
+ -a (--antialias)       : Render font with anti alias enabled -c (--color) VAL       : Color to render font using.
+In hex format, including
+                          alpha.
+(AARRGGBB)

-	TTF-file = path to a valid TTF font size = size to render font in (pixels) glyph-file = path to a single line text file containing all glyphs/characters to render
+ -f (--font, --ttf) VAL : TTF-file to create bitmap font from -g (--glyphs) VAL      : path to a single line text file containing all
+                          glyphs/characters to render
+ -s (--size) N          : Size to render font in (pixels)

 Will write a png and a json file in the current directory, both named the same as the TTF-file

 png info
 ========
 The PNG will be rectangular and have a power-of-two width (and height).
 The PNG will have a transparent background and white, anti-aliased font.
-Please post pull requests or create issues on GitHub if you need to be able to configure colors and anti-alias.

 json format
 ===========